Rejang people: Culture

 Rejang people usually live in the valleys of mountain river area that is known as in the upper of Ketahun River region in Lebong Regency.
 The main livelihood is agriculture especially as rice cultivators, although they are also considered good fishermen and hunters, and today they also often seek out work as hired workers on plantations and in forestry.
 The introduction of monetary relations at the end of the 19th century led to large losses of traditional material culture and lifestyle assimilation of other ethnic groups.
-Today, even the Rejang people would even buy clothings from other neighboring people groups.
+Today, the Rejang people would even buy clothing from other neighboring people groups.
 However, the culture of the Rejang people is considered slightly maladaptive, because they miss out on many of the benefits of modern civilization and they treat foreigners with disdain.

 The main social structure is made up of rural hamlet (talang), consisting of 10 to 15 houses.
 Traditional families are usually large and extended.
 The kinship is counted only on the patriarchal lineage.
 Children from the intermarriage of Rejang women with other ethnicity receive a lower status in the community than pure blooded Rejang children.
 Noble families of kutei (meaning, "community") are distinguished, who are considered to be the founders of the village or the whole populated area.
 Leaders are chosen from their noble class to form a leadership system called, tui kutei or tuei kutei or tuwi kutei.
 Rejang people have a common law for all customary matters; which differs significantly from both state legislation and the norms of Islam.
 The leaders have long lost the possibility of absolute rule over their fellow society, but retained their functions as judges.

 Rejang people are known for their song and dance art, including popular female dances.
 In Rejang society, women do occupy high position.
 In their customary law, severe penalties such as adultery are provided; which is in line with Islamic laws that makes it easier for the Rejang people and also one of the earliest people group to convert to Islam.
 In the present era, despite a number of them still adhere to traditional cultural practices, many Rejang people have received higher education and have been represented in various modern skilled professions or as government employees.